- 2021 Membership Survey

 We addicts in recovery have found, through the Twelve Steps, that we are each responsible for ourselves and our actions.
 If a loved one helps divert a crisis for the addict, they take away the addict’s opportunity to work it out, or fail.
 This will make is harder for the addict to perceive the problem and begin to seek the solution.

 Addicts often try to manipulate loved ones though the use of guilt, fear, and anger.
-This is a very common tactic used (both consciously and unconsciously) by the addict to get what he or she wants by taking advantage of the emotions of those closest to him or her.
+This is a very common tactic used (both consciously and unconsciously) by the addict to get what they want by taking advantage of the emotions of those closest to them.

 Once the Addict Begins Recovery, we Suggest You TRY: